The BlueGreen Alliance (BGA) seeks qualified candidates for the position of Policy Advisor in our Washington, D.C. office.

 The BlueGreen Alliance staff is working virtually during the pandemic and travel is not required until further notice.

 How to Apply: Please submit a cover letter, resume, writing sample and three reference to Jennifer Bakkom‐Gatzke (firstname.lastname@example.org).
 Please include your location, salary requirements, and where you saw the posting.
 Please write

 “Policy Advisor – Energy & Infrastructure” in the subject line.
 Position open until filled.

 Women and people of color are strongly encouraged to apply.

-BlueGreen Alliance does not discriminate against individuals on the basis of race, color, religion, sex, national origin, age, disability, sexual or affectional preference, marital status, gender identity, or veteran status in the administration of employment policies, or in any other programs and activities.
+The BlueGreen Alliance does not discriminate against individuals on the basis of race, color, religion, sex, national origin, age, disability, sexual orientation, marital status, gender identity, or veteran status in the administration of employment policies, or in any other programs and activities.